badrap/valita/README.md

 };
 ```

-In fact, you can get your mitts on the this type in the code:
+You can use `infer<T>` to get your mitts on the inferred type in your code:

 ```ts
 type PersonType = v.infer<typeof Person>;